How Dropper Posts Work on Mountain Bikes

 Installation and Maintenance Tips

-- Route the cable (if mechanical) or set up the wireless remote (if electronic).
+3. Install the post and route the cable (for mechanical) or set up the remote (for electronic).

 Key Maintenance Tips